esotericfoundation/logo/docs/README.md

 ## Supported Image Formats

-The following image formats for the logo are officially supported and are released as part of this project:
+The following image formats for the logo are officially supported:

 - `svg`
 - `png`